typewind/typewind.github.io/source/about/index.md

 ## BTW:
 - Mean Machine is a nickname given by my friend Valentin.
 But I'm not mean and I wanna live like a human being.
-- Typewind is a neta of Type-Moon, my favorite visual novel game company with Fate / Kara no Kyokai / series.
+- Typewind is a neta of Type-Moon, which is my favorite visual novel game company with Fate / Kara no Kyokai / series.
 - True name: Shuyao Chen (陈舒瑶).
 Thank you for reading to here.
 Nice to meet you!

 ## Bonus